 Aims and scope

 Urban transformations are of vital importance for the future of humanity and ecosystem Earth.
 They demand deep and accelerated changes in urban patterns and processes across all spheres of life, and from local to global.
 New knowledge on the subject, dynamics and directions of urban change is dearly needed to shift current development trajectories in the global North and South towards sustainability.

 We strive to bring together the broad range of scientific and practice fields working on the causes, patterns, pathways and impacts of urban transformations.
 The journal aims to unpack and critically examine the complex social, ecological, economic, political and technological processes of transformative urban change.
 This implies relating different spatial scales, time horizons, action domains and agency forms with a view to develop suitable options for intervention and stewardship.
 The journal addresses, but is not limited to, the following key topics and their interlinkages:

 All articles published by Urban Transformations are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
 Further information about open access can be found here.

-As authors of articles published in Urban Transformations you are the copyright holders of your article and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate your article, according to the BioMed Central license agreement.
+As authors of articles published in Urban Transformations you are the copyright holders of your article and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate your article, according to the BMC license agreement.

 If the corresponding author's institution participates in our open access membership program, some or all of the publication cost may be covered (more details available on the membership page).
 We routinely waive charges for authors from low-income countries.
 For other countries, article-processing charge waivers or discounts are granted on a case-by-case basis to authors with insufficient funds.
 Authors can request a waiver or discount during the submission process.
 For further details, see our article-processing charge page.